 - sea salt and black pepper to taste

-- Peel and cube butternut squash and add about halfway through the cooking time.
+Peel and cube butternut squash and add during the last two hours of cooking time..

-- Serve over Creamy egg pappardelle, mashed potatoes or wild and brown rice.
+Serve over fettuccini, mashed potatoes or wild and brown rice.

 From The Kitchen of Lea Ann Brown